-The capability of retrieving waste emplaced in geological repositories is a long-standing question of interest.
-It has been discussed for more than a decade among technical experts, political decision makers at national, regional and local levels, and interested publics.
+The capability of retrieving waste emplaced in geological repositories has been a long-standing question of interest.
+It has been discussed for more than a decade among technical experts, political decision makers and interested publics at national, regional and local levels.

-In 2007 the NEA's Radioactive Waste Management Committee (RWMC) established a project to study the issues of reversibility and retrievability (R&R) in geological disposal of radioactive wastes.
+In 2007 the NEA's Radioactive Waste Management Committee (RWMC) established a project to study the issues of R&R in geological disposal of radioactive waste.
 This project was supported by contributions from member states.
-Participants from 15 countries, from the International Atomic Energy Agency and the European Commission, and from other RWMC groups (the FSC, IGSC and Regulators Forum) contributed to the initiative.
-The project culminated in an International Conference and Dialogue in Reims (France) in December 2010.
+Participants from 15 countries, the International Atomic Energy Agency, the European Commission and other RWMC groups [the Forum on Stakeholder Confidence (FSC), the Integration Group for the Safety Case (IGSC) and the Regulators Forum (RF)] contributed to the initiative.
+The project culminated in an international conference and dialogue in Reims, France in December 2010.

-Major milestones in the project have been the conduct of a bibliographic review, a survey of NEA member countries' positions, and discussions within an ever increasing group of interested parties to refine a leaflet on current international understanding of R&R. The project ended in 2011.
-The project documents may be downloaded under Project outcomes.
-They will be of interest to all technical and policy professionals and all civil society stakeholders who reflect about the multi-generational endeavour of radioactive waste disposal.
+Major milestones in the project had been the conduction of a bibliographic review, a survey of NEA member countries' positions and discussions within an ever increasing group of interested parties to refine a leaflet on current international understanding of R&R. The project ended in 2011.
+The project documents are available under project outcomes and will be of interest to all technical and policy professionals, and all civil society stakeholders who contemplate the multigenerational endeavour of radioactive waste disposal.

 The R&R project was carried out in several phases with a view to following up on the 2001 NEA survey-based report on these topics.
-(All documents mentioned are linked under Project outcomes.)
+(All documents mentioned are available under project outcomes.)

 The first phase (2007-2008) was the compilation of a bibliography of references on the R&R topics.
-The second phase (2008-2009) gathered data through a questionnaire on the current status of disposal programmes with respect to the role(s) of reversibility and retrievability in member countries' programmes.
-A working group was convened and a series of meetings were held at which the responses were analyzed.
+The second phase (2008-2009) gathered data through a questionnaire on the current status of disposal programmes with respect to the role(s) of R&R in member countries' programmes.
+A working group was convened and a series of meetings were held where the responses were analysed.
 Topical discussions were held on a variety of subjects arising from the analysis.
-Summaries and outcomes of this work may be downloaded from this page.

-In the third phase (2010-2011) a leaflet was published including a “retrievability scale” proven to be an effective support to communication.
-The final full R&R report, reflecting the input of all project components, is now available for download, alongside a shorter brochure of key findings.
-Next to appear (in early 2012) will be the proceedings of the Dec.
-2010 International Conference and Dialogue, organised by the NEA in co-operation with other international organisations and with the support of several national bodies representing diverse interests in this area.
+In the third phase (2010-2011), a leaflet was published including a retrievability scale proven to be an effective support to communication.
+The final full R&R report, reflecting the input of all project components, was made available, alongside a shorter brochure of key findings.
+Next to appear (early 2012) were the proceedings of the December 2010 international conference and dialogue, organised by the NEA in co-operation with other international organisations and the support of several national bodies representing diverse interests in this area.

-The leaflet containing the “R-scale” graphical depiction of repository development is intended as a tool to facilitate societal discussion.
+The leaflet containing the R-scale graphical depiction of repository development was intended as a tool to facilitate societal discussion.
 It was reviewed and tested with stakeholders of various countries.
-New translations will be added to this website as they become available.

-This full project report documents the results of the 4-year international Reversibility and Retrievability initiative.
+This full project report documents the results of the four year international R&R initiative.
 It surveys the statements that have been made over the decades about R&R, thereby documenting a history and an evolution across time.
 It reviews how R&R have been integrated (or not) in national programmes or in stakeholders' positions on waste disposal.
 It gives an empowering grasp of the different conditions in which R&R may be applied.
 The report proposes definitions and conclusions that reflect the mutual understanding built up in the R&R working group made up of persons from many nations.

-This 24-page brochure delivers the key findings and observations on reversibility and retrievability developed over the course of the RWMC initiative.
+This 24-page brochure delivers the key findings and observations on R&R developed over the course of the RWMC initiative.
 It outlines project activities and points to further resources.
 While focussed on deep geological disposal, the pragmatic and precise information provided may be pertinent also in regard to sub-surface disposal.

 This list of references was assembled in support of the R&R project.
 It is provided to those who may want to undertake their own analysis.
 Although not exhaustive, the list will constitute for them a useful start.
 Most of the cited references were downloadable from the Internet as of December 2010.